mousepawmedia/devdocs/network/source/network/nextcloud.rst

 should be mindful of their size when uploading.
 Higher resolution photos, uncompressed audio, and high resolution video take up more space.

-Some media files shoud be stored as high resolution, especially those being used for production.
+Some media files should be stored as high resolution, especially those being used for production.
 Media used only for internal reference, on the other hand, can usually be stored in a compressed format (such as .ogg instead of .wav) or a lower resolution (such as 800 x 450 instead of 7680 x 4320).